 - Under these assumptions 3 crore lasted for 40 years.

-*Why Real rate of return: One of the major factors that affects any investment returns is nothing, but INFLATION.
+*Why Real rate of returns?: One of the major factors that affects any investment returns is nothing, but INFLATION.
 This is invisible, but eat away the real growth of any investment and eventually you may find that the investment has actually grown very less or the growth has been only negative (if inflation is higher than the generated returns).
 The inflation adjusted returns is called as “Real Rate of Returns”

 SECOND SCENARIO: Assumption 2% Real rate of return*